-CGNS 's approach to sex-ed: [ CGNS has not provided this information]
+CGNS 's approach to sex-ed: This information is not currently available.

 What CGNS says: We are a nondenominational school that recognizes all religious celebrations throughout the school year.
 Our holiday concerts typically consist of Christmas and Hanukkah songs.
 Be it Kwanzaa, Yom Kippur, or Swedish Festival of Lights…we like to acknowledge all cultures and celebrations around the world.

 The main curriculum pace is non-standardized and is HIGHLY responsive to the pacing of individual students, (via differentiated instruction, differentiated assessment, etc).
 In theory, some students outpace the default/normalized curriculum, while others spend periods "behind schedule" if they need the extra time.

 |Flexible pacing style||= offered|